 Academic Integrity: I will NOT tolerate cheating or plagiarism of any kind!
-This includes submitting work under a fake name in order to get answers prior to submitting your work, sharing answers on a Discord Server, finding answers on Chegg or "CheatHero" also known as Course Hero, (if this happens, I have to throw out the assignment and make everyone in the class do an alternative assignment).
-While you're allowed (actually, encouraged) to work together on labs, you must turn in your own answer sheet, and in your own words!
+This includes submitting work under a fake name in order to get answers prior to submitting your work, sharing answers on a Discord Server, finding answers on Chegg or "CheatHero" also known as Course Hero, Quizlet or whatever other dark web cheating site exists (if this happens, I have to throw out the assignment and make everyone in the class do an alternative assignment).
+While you're allowed (actually, encouraged) to work together on labs, you must turn in your own answer sheet, and in your own words (or problem sets/graphs need to still be done individually)!
+Just this past quarter, I had several students turn in IDENTICAL graphs (meaning it was the shame sheet of paper, just photocopied), and they all got "zeros" on it (I'm stern, but not a jerk...
+I let them all draw their own plots and turn them in for credit).
+This isn't to be mean...
+I need to make sure that ALL of you know how to do the work, and identical submissions usually mean that just one person did the work.

 The first offense results in a grade of "0" on the assignment and a stern warning.
 Any subsequent offense results in a report filed with student affairs.
 I will enforce this!
 You do have a right to contest my decision to me (don't just say "that's not fair!"
-I'm telling you right now what my policy is, so you've been warned) or the school... however, please note that I only go after blatant cases of academic dishonesty (identical papers, including formatting, errors, and even handwriting, answers taken almost word-for-word from a website, an answer key posted, illegally should I say to sites like Chegg, CourseHero and Discord, etc), and only penalize instances where I have substantial evidence of wrongdoing (Example: If your answer the written question in investigation 8A involves the phrase "Divergence in the Conclusions," I know that you got that from a website or an answer key... if you don't cite it, that's academically dishonest!).
+I'm telling you right now what my policy is, so you've been warned) or the school... however, please note that I only go after blatant cases of academic dishonesty (identical papers, including formatting, errors, and even handwriting, answers taken almost word-for-word from a website, an answer key posted, illegally should I add, to sites like Chegg, CourseHero and Discord, etc), and only penalize instances where I have substantial evidence of wrongdoing (Example: If your answer the written question in investigation 8A involves the phrase "Divergence in the Conclusions," I know that you got that from a website or an answer key... if you don't cite it, that's academically dishonest!).
 Also, I reserve copyrights on all of my materials, and while I don't mind if you're sharing my lectures, review sheets, etc, I do reserve the right to pursue charges of Copyright Infringement for any material (answer keys, quiz questions, etc) that is being shared with the goal of "cheating" in the class.